lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 The described analytical workflow makes extensive use of the **`conda`** package management and the **`snakemake`** workflow software.
 These software packages and the functionality of **`Rmarkdown`** provide the source for a rich, reproducible and extensible tutorial document.

 The workflow contained within this Tutorial performs an authentic bioinformatics analysis and uses human chromosome 4 as a reference sequence.
 There are some considerations in terms of memory and processor requirement.
 Indexing the whole human genome for sequence read mapping using **`minimap2`** will use at least **`18 Gb`** of memory.
-The minimal recommended hardware setup for this tutorial is a 4 threaded computer with at least 8 Gb of RAM and 10 Gb of storage space.
+The minimal recommended hardware setup for this tutorial is a 4 threaded computer with at least 8 Gb of RAM and 25 Gb of storage space.

 There are few dependencies that need to be installed at the system level prior to running the tutorial.
 The **`conda`** package management software will coordinate the installation of the required bioinformatics software and their dependencies in user space - this is dependent on a robust internet connection.

 As a best practice this tutorial will separate primary DNA sequence data (the base-called fastq files) from the **`Rmarkdown`** source and the genome reference data.
 The analysis results and figures will again be placed in a separate working directory.
 The required layout for the primary data is shown in the figure below.
 This minimal structure will be prepared over the next few sections of this tutorial.
 The DNA sequences and mapping BED file must be placed within a folder called **`RawData`** and the reference genome and annotation files must be placed in a folder named **`ReferenceData`**.
 All results will be placed in a folder named **`Analysis`** and different sub-folders will be created for different steps in the workflow.
 The **`Static`** folder contains accessory methods, texts, bibliography and graphics.
+The **`pipeline-structural-variation`** folder is a local copy of the [Oxford Nanopore pipeline-structural-variation ](https://github.com/nanoporetech/pipeline-structural-variation) github project.

 ![](Static/Images/FolderLayout.png)